Spring Storm Emma Worst to Hit Ozark Electric Since 2007 Ice Storm

 This storm was unique.
 In the aftermath of most storms, damage is isolated to a small area, allowing OEC crews from all three offices to respond and restore power quickly.
 In this case, the damage was so widespread that crews were needed in multiple counties.
 In addition, the number of large three-phase poles that were damaged was higher than we typically see.
 Broken poles totaled 60+, including three-phase and single-phase.
 Broken poles can take 3.5 hours to replace on a good day - longer when faced with adverse weather conditions and trees/debris that must be cleared first.

-As of Thursday at 12:00 p.m., 50 hours after the storm passed through our area, 600 members remained without power.
+As of Thursday, May 1 at 12:00 p.m., 50 hours after the storm passed through our area, 600 members remained without power and as of Friday, May 2, 37 members were without power.

 We are incredibly grateful for all those that assisted during this time, and to our members for their patience, understanding, kind messages, and words of encouragement.